HAKSOAT/tradingTOT/README.md

 ## Disclaimer
 This project is not officially affiliated with Trading212 or any other trading platform.
 It is developed as an independent tool to assist users in automating their trading strategies.
 Use at your own risk and discretion.

----

-This template provides a basic structure for your README.
-You may need to adjust the paths, environment variables, and example usage according to your project's specific setup and functionalities.